rapaccinim/rapaccinim/README.md

 🥼 I have worked mainly in FinTech, FashionTech and Aerospace industries

 ## What I am currently doing
-* Senior Software Engineer at [Transaction 360 Degrees LTD](https://t360degrees.com)
-  * building from scratch a FinTech startup tech stack
-  * migrating a _legacy_ MVP into a fully working product
 * Senior Frontend Developer at [Citizens Advice](https://citizensadvice.org.uk)
   * helping the [Casebook](https://wearecitizensadvice.org.uk/casebook-an-intro-to-whats-been-happening-and-why-4b33b3ea31e4)
-team to handle the case management system of one of the largest charities in the UK
+team to maintain and improve the case management system of one of the largest charities in the UK
   * learning by doing _Ruby on Rails_
 * Technical Co-Founder at [Clutch-e Bag](https://www.clutchebag.com)
   * building from scratch a FashionTech startup business + tech stack